logicalclocks/hops-docs/docs/hopsml/experiment.rst

 Reading from HopsFS (HDFS)
 ##########################

 **Step 1**.
-The first step is to upload a dataset to your project in Hopsworks.
-After having uploaded the dataset, your Machine Learning input pipeline code must read from the path in HopsFS where that particular dataset is stored.
+The first step is to ingest data to your experiment.
 The first step is to get the root path to your project in HopsFS.
-This is easily done by the code below.
+This is easily done by using the hdfs module as below.

 ::